jmonteer/pooltogether-yearnv2-yield-source/README.md

 yarn start-fork
 ```

-In another window, start the scripts to deploy and create a Aave Yield Source Prize Pool, deposit Dai into it, award the prize and withdraw.
+In another window, start the scripts to deploy and create a YearnV2 Yield Source Prize Pool, deposit USDC into it, send some profit to the Vault, award the prize and withdraw.

 ```
 yarn deploy-fork && yarn run-fork